-You are welcome to make an appointment to meet with either the class teacher or SENCo and discuss how your child is getting on.
+You are welcome to make an appointment to meet with either the class teacher or SENDCo and discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home.

-Your child may have a Individual Education Plan (IEP) which will have individual targets.
+Your child may have a Personal Learning Plan (PLP) which will have individual targets.
 This is discussed with you on a regular basis and you are given a copy.
 When your child's progress is reviewed, each term, comments are made against their targets to show the progress that has been made.

-If your child is on the SEN register, they may have an Transition Partnership Agreement (TPA) which shows what has been put in place to help them succeed.
+If your child is on the SEN register, they may have an Transition Partnership Agreement (TPA) which shows what has been put in place to help them succeed within their current setting/class and what their challenges are in the future.
 This agreement is written when your child changes teachers, key stages or moves to a new school.
-Children with more complex needs may have, or need, an Education, Health and Care Plan (EHCP).
+Children with more complex needs may have , or need, an Education, Health and Care Plan (EHCP).
 This means that a formal meeting will take place to discuss your child's progress and a report will be written at least annually, usually in the summer term.
 The county procedure takes 20 weeks and they will decide whether the school's application for an EHCP shows that additional support is required for your child to make progress.

 On a practical level, we have a daily reading journal which goes between home and school every day.
 This is a great place to write a note to the class teacher.
 In the past, we have successfully used home/school behaviour books, shared social stories when encountering a tricky issue for a child and had drop off sessions for parents to 'hand over' all the things their child needs for the day ahead.
-Our reception children in Sprat & Winkle class also have Busy Bee sessions daily each morning where parents are encouraged to come into school for just 10 minutes and work with their child on something from the previous day.
-This is a structured session and there are always opportunities to talk to the class teacher about your child during this time as a short handover period.